 Similarly, as to the submission of Indian lands information, IGRA requires that all gaming take place on "Indian lands."
 See, e.g., 25 U.S.C.
 2710(b)(1), 2710(d)(1).
 Gaming that does not take place on Indian lands is subject to all state and local gambling laws and federal laws apart from IGRA.
 The Chairman therefore has the authority to request Indian lands information for any facility as part of a routine investigation in order to establish whether gaming is, in fact, occurring under IGRA.
 25 U.S.C.
 2706(b).
-Rather than regularly making such a demand through the Commission's enforcement staff, the proposed rule simply establishes an administrative process for the submission of minimal Indian lands information before the opening of a new facility.
+Rather than regularly making such a demand through the Commission's enforcement staff, the proposed rule simply establishes an administrative process for the submission of minimal Indian lands information before the opening of a new determinations.

 A few commenters stated that requiring tribes to submit site-specific facility licenses to the NIGC for approval presumes the NIGC is mandated by IGRA to engage in sitespecific Indian lands determinations, but the Commission has no role in determining Indian lands.
-In previous litigation, the Commission has argued that it does not have a statutory duty to make pre-construction Indian lands determinations.
+In previous litigation, the Commission has argued that it does not have a statutory duty to make pre-construction Indian lands mechanism or system whereby facility licenses are submitted to the

 The Commission disagrees with the characterization of the proposed rule and with the commenters' assertion that the Commission has no role in determining Indian lands.
+The rule does not establish any